mylivn-gmbh/jobs/backend-developer.md

 ## What we offer

 - A crucial role in a highly motivated and talented team.
-- The opportunity to work on the latest iOS features.
 - Flat team structure and open communication.
 - MacBook Pro 2016+ as your working station.
 - Multicultural and English-speaking environment.